Tribunal (Star Trek: Deep Space Nine): Plot

 On his way to leave for a vacation with his wife Keiko, Miles O'Brien runs into an old Starfleet crewmate, Raymond Boone, who served with him years earlier in the battle of Setlik III.
 The two old comrades chat briefly and part ways.
 Shortly after their departure, the O'Briens' runabout is stopped by Cardassians, who search the ship and arrest Miles.

 He is taken to a prison on Cardassia Prime and "processed"; his clothes are torn off and he is injured while resisting the guards.
 He meets his appointed advocate, Kovat, whose job is not to secure an acquittal but to engineer O'Brien's cooperation so that the people of Cardassia can perceive that justice is being done.
 No one will tell O'Brien what the charges against him are.

-Back on Deep Space Nine, Keiko and Commander Sisko are informed that Miles has been declared guilty and sentenced to death, and will have a ceremonial "trial" in which the verdict is read.
-DS9's security chief Odo uses a legal technicality to get himself appointed to the team representing Chief O'Brien.
+Back on Deep Space Nine, Keiko and Commander Sisko are informed that O'Brien has been declared guilty and sentenced to death, and will have a ceremonial "trial" in which the verdict is read.
+DS9s security chief Odo uses a legal technicality to get himself appointed to the team representing O'Brien.
 He and Keiko depart for Cardassia.

 Meanwhile, the crew of Deep Space Nine discovers that a number of warheads have been stolen and have probably ended up in the possession of the Maquis, a faction that has been attacking the Cardassians.
 Major Kira finds a recording of O'Brien's voice requesting access to the warheads, but Lt.
 Dax finds evidence that the recording is a fabrication.
 When Odo offers to produce this evidence, the judge refuses to accept it.

-The senior officers, working under the assumption that the Maquis stole the warheads, identify Raymond Boone as the person Chief O'Brien spoke to prior to departing the station.
-A shadowy figure tells Dr. Bashir that Boone is not a Maquis agent and that the Maquis had nothing to do with the warheads.
-The crew finds evidence that Boone exhibited a major personality change about eight years ago.
-When Bashir examines him, he finds that the man is not the real Boone but a Cardassian surgically altered to look like him; they theorize that he was sent to fabricate evidence that Starfleet is aiding the Maquis.
-With little time left before the end of the ceremonial trial, Sisko arrives in the courtroom with "Boone".
-The judge sees that the game is up, and releases O'Brien, who is finally able to leave for his vacation.
+The senior officers, working under the assumption that the Maquis stole the warheads, identify Boone as the person O'Brien spoke to prior to departing the station and arrest him.
+A shadowy figure tells Dr. Bashir that Boone is not a Maquis agent and that the Maquis had nothing to do with the theft of the warheads.
+The crew finds evidence that Boone exhibited a major personality change about eight years earlier.
+When Bashir examines him, he finds that the man is not the real Boone, but a Cardassian surgically altered to look like him; the real Boone had been captured at Setlik III and died in captivity.
+They conclude that the impostor was sent by the Cardassian High Command to steal the warheads and frame O'Brien as a Maquis collaborator, with the goal of forcing the Federation to remove its colonies along the demilitarized zone.
+As O'Brien's trial is about to conclude, Sisko enters the courtroom with the impostor; knowing that the deception is about to be exposed, the judge releases O'Brien.
+He and Keiko are finally able to leave for their vacation.